Are you due a tax refund?

 Return processing times vary depending on many factors, including complexity of the return and our verification processes.
 Electronically filed returns process faster.
 Paper returns must have all supporting documentation included to ensure smooth processing.
 Paper returns can also take longer as the tax due date approaches, when the largest number of returns are received.

-Yes.
+Yes, unless your bank is outside of the United States.
 Direct deposit is available for all Oregon returns, paper or

 electronic.
 Please proofread your account information carefully because we

 can’t change this information once you submit your return.